Maine Coons are the most popular cat to own today. It’s their sociable nature, looks, and size that make them the perfect family pet.

 Bathing and grooming

 During the first couple of months, we discovered our Maine Coon kittens did not like being bathed.
-The breeder had told they loved being bathed.
+The breeder had told us they loved being bathed.
 Well, she lied.

 We have never tried to bath either since.
 Because as kittens their fur didn’t get matted we decided not to enforce the brushing which they also hated with a passion.

-Not getting them used to grooming is one of the biggest mistakes we ever made and I would really recommend persevering with it from the day you get a Maine Coon.
+Not getting them used to being groomed is one of the biggest mistakes we ever made and I would really recommend persevering with it from the day you get a Maine Coon.
 We now pay dearly for this error as our two have to go to the vets for expensive grooming sessions.

 Letting Maine Coons outside